thomasfermi/Algorithms-for-Automated-Driving/_sources/Appendix/ExerciseSetup.md

 jupyter lab
 ```
 In the book's exercise sections, I typically tell you to start working on the exercise by opening some jupyter notebook (.ipynb file).
-When you open the .ipynb file be sure to select the "aad" conda environment as your python kernel.
+When you open the .ipynb file with VS code be sure to select the "aad" conda environment as your python kernel.
 Once you opened the notebook, read through it cell by cell.
 Execute each cell by pressing ctrl+enter.
 Typically the first section of the notebook is for setting up Google Colab.
 This won't do anything on your machine.
 You can also delete these Colab-specific cells if you want.
 ````